-Learn a little about growing beautiful dahlias.
-The many different varieties, colors, shapes and sizes and how to keep them over the cold winter.
+Learn a little about growing beautiful dahlias in the garden and the many different varieties, colors, shapes, and sizes.

 According to the American Dahlia Society, there are 18 different classifications of dahlias and 15 different recognized colors and color combinations.

 Though dahlias come in many colors, there are no true blue or true black dahlias.
 Those that are deemed “black” are actually a dark burgundy.

 In addition to the pretty blooms, some of the foliage is very attractive.
 I’ve been planting dahlias with pretty dark bronze foliage for a couple of years now.

 - Late spring is the best time to plant your dahlia tubers once the ground has had a chance to warm up, around Mother’s day.
 You can also consider planting them indoors a few weeks ahead of time and then transplant outdoors.